Cosmological constraints without fingers of God: Applications to realistic surveys

-We compare three different analyses: fits to $\ell=0,2$ moments at $\kmax=0.2~\hMpc$, fits to $\ell=0,2,4$ moments at $\kmax=0.2~\hMpc$ and $Q_0$ for $0.2~\hMpc\leq k<0.3~\hMpc$, and fits to $\ell=0,2,4$ moments at $\kmax=0.2~\hMpc$ and $Q_0$ for $0.2~\hMpc\leq k<0.4~\hMpc$.
-We compute the covariance in the Gaussian approximation using the true shot noise value $\bar n\simeq 5\cdot 10^2$ $h^{3}$Mpc$^{-3}$ and the total volume of $V=27~h^{-3}$Gpc$^3$, similar to the DESI ELG volume~\cite{Aghamousa:2016zmz}.
+\ee We compare three different analyses: fits to $\ell=0,2,4$ moments at $\kmax=0.2~\hMpc$, fits to $\ell=0,2,4$ moments at $\kmax=0.2~\hMpc$ and $Q_0$ for $0.2~\hMpc\leq k<0.3~\hMpc$, and fits to $\ell=0,2,4$ moments at $\kmax=0.2~\hMpc$ and $Q_0$ for $0.2~\hMpc\leq k<0.4~\hMpc$.
+We compute the covariance in the Gaussian approximation using the true shot noise value $\bar n^{-1}\simeq 500$ $h^{-3}$Mpc$^{3}$ and the total volume of $V=27~h^{-3}$Gpc$^3$, similar to the DESI ELG volume~\cite{Aghamousa:2016zmz}.
 We use the same priors on nuisance parameters as in Ref.~\cite{Ivanov:2021zmi}, but vary the spectral index $n_s$ in the fit in addition to $h$, $\Omega_m$ and $A_s$.
 The physical baryon density $\omega_b$ is fixed to the fiducial value of the simulation.

-Our results are show in Fig.~\ref{fig:or} and in Table~\ref{tab:elg}.
-The first important observation is that the recovery of $\Omega_m$ is somewhat biased in the $P_{0,2}$ analysis.
-This effect has been investigated in Ref.~\cite{Ivanov:2021zmi}, suggesting that bias is likely a statistical fluctuation in a particular realization of the Outer Rim mocks.
-The second relevant observation is that this bias is largely removed after the inclusion of $Q_0$.
-This is accompanied with a $\sim 30\%$ shrinkage of the 1d marginalized contours for $\Omega_m$ and $n_s$.
-Note however that the bias in the full $\Omega_m-n_s$ plane is still present, giving hints of residual systematics in the simulation.
-The third important observation is that posteriors do not significantly shrink when the data cut for $Q_0$ is increased from $0.3~\hMpc$ to $0.4~\hMpc$.
+Our results are shown in Fig.~\ref{fig:or} and in Table~\ref{tab:elg}.
+First, all true cosmological parameters are recovered within $68\%$ confidence limits.
+Second, we see that the inclusion of $Q_0$ shrinks the one-dimensional marginalized contours for $\Omega_m$ and $n_s$ by $\sim 20\%$.
+Third, the posteriors do not significantly shrink when the data cut for $Q_0$ is increased from $0.3~\hMpc$ to $0.4~\hMpc$.
 This implies that cosmological information in the real space power spectrum is limited even for low shot noise samples.

 All in all, we see that the improvement from $Q_0$ in the case of DESI-like mocks with high number density is quite significant.
 Therefore, the $Q_0$ statistic can be an important statistic for future surveys.